jlevy/procdog/README.md

 ## Tests

-All basic features are covered with a simple Bash-based regression tests.
+All basic features are covered with a simple Bash-based regression test.

-To run, git clone this repo, invoke `tests/run.sh` then follow the directions to diff the output using `git`.
+To run it, clone this repo, invoke `tests/run.sh` then follow the directions to diff the output using `git`.

 ## License